War! The Republic is crumbling under attacks by the ruthless Sith Lord, Count Dooku. There are heroes on both sides. Evil is everywhere.

-Anakin might not have strangled Padmé and duelled with Obi-Wan if he had taken a moment to consider that they were there to save him from himself, not kill him.
+Vader might not have strangled Padmé and dueled with Obi-Wan if he had taken a moment to consider that they were there to save him from himself, not kill him.
 The book ends with him actually realizing that his own fears made him kill Padme.

 The Power of Love: In the book, an invocation of this is what steers it into the more positive kind of Bittersweet Ending.
 After numerous notes about the omnipresence of darkness and its assured victory, about how even stars die, this is the last page.

 The dark is generous, and it is patient, and it always wins - but in the heart of its strength lies weakness: one lone candle is enough to hold it back.
 Love is more than a candle.
 Love can ignite the stars.

 Precision Crash: A borderline example at the beginning of the film.
 Grievous' cruiser falls out of the upper atmosphere, with barely any means of control (and massive chunks breaking off constantly, culminating in the ship breaking in half) and still manages to crash-land at an airstrip.
 It was not being piloted most of the way down, and didn't seem to have any real controls even after Anakin took the helm.
 Furthermore, it reaches that airstrip dead on.

 Pre-Mortem One-Liner: One of the novelization's less well-received moments.
 In the film, Vader silently carves his way through the Separatists.
 In the book, he starts spouting "ironic" one-liners.
 "We were promised a handsome reward!"
 "I am your reward.
 You don't find me handsome?"